ansible-collections/community.general/docs/docsite/rst/guide_modulehelper.rst

         # enable change-tracking without assigning value
         self.vars.set_meta("new_roles", change=True)

-        # if you must force an initial value to the variable
+        # if you must forcibly set an initial value to the variable
         self.vars.set_meta("new_roles", initial_value=[])
         ...